 Army and Air Force Reserve Officer Training Corps (ROTC)Winthrop University, in coordination with the Military Science and Aerospace Studies departments at the University of North Carolina in Charlotte, provides its students the opportunity to become commissioned officers in the United States Army or Air Force while simultaneously pursuing a Winthrop degree.
 In addition, ROTC offers numerous scholarships and incentives to qualified applicants in an effort to help offset some of the costs associated with earning an undergraduate or a graduate degree.

-Upper level ROTC courses may be taken through UNCC and transferred back to Winthrop.
+ROTC courses may be taken through UNCC and transferred back to Winthrop through the Greater Charlotte Consortium.
 They may be used as elective credit toward a degree program.
 The grade will not be included in the student’s Winthrop GPA calculation.

 For more information on the ROTC programs at UNCC, contact: